ippontech/blog-usa/posts/go-cli-from-scratch.md

 This is the most important step everything has been leading up to this command.
 Several parts will look familiar especially around file manipulation.
 One new addition is the the use of the `template` package, this enables us to parse templates and inject data into the template.
 If you've used any sort of templating framework such as Handlebars, Mustache, or Jinja you'll feel right at home.

 We first need to do some error handling to make sure all files exist as expected.
 If it all checks out then we'll use `template.ParseFiles(FILE)` to create a Template object from the actual file.
-Then create the empty file with same name.
-Finally we use `template.Execute()` to write the data to the newly created open file.
+Then create the empty file with the same name.
+Finally, we use `template.Execute()` to write the data to the newly created open file.

 ```go
 // create.go